Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### Erosion(BORDER ISOLATED)

+This option indicates that you should not consider pixels outside the Region of Interest (ROI) when performing the erosion operation.
+It helps maintain the integrity of the ROI without affecting the surrounding area

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_isolated).png>)

 ### Erosion(BORDER CONSTANT)

+The border is filled with a constant value specified by 'i'.
+The image remains unchanged outside the specified region

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_constant).png>)

 ### Erosion(BORDER DEFAULT)

+This is the same as BORDER_REFLECT_101, serving as a default option for border handling

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_default).png>)

 ### Erosion(BORDER REFLECT)

+The border pixels are mirrored.
+It reflects the image as if it were flipped horizontally, creating a border that mirrors the content from the center outwards

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_reflect).png>)

 ### Erosion(BORDER REFLECT101)

+This is the same as BORDER_REFLECT_101, so it reflects the border content in a similar way

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_reflect101).png>)

 ### Erosion(BORDER REFLECT 101)

+Similar to BORDER_REFLECT but with slight differences in how the border is calculated.
+It also mirrors the border content

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_reflect_101).png>)

 ### Erosion(BORDER REPLICATE)

+The border is replicated by copying the nearest pixel value.
+It creates a border that appears as if the outer pixels are mirrored, creating a constant border of 'a' on the left and 'h' on the right

 ![logo](<_media/AdvanceFunction/Morphological/Erosion/erosian(border_replicate).png>)